Comment Your Code!#

 What it is saying is that your code should should make logical sense:

-1. it should be clear that your functions AND interrupt handlers are following calling convention
+1. it should be clear that your functions are following the calling convention

 2. your code, and any functions called, should be being executed in the right locations, the right amount of times